 - 1. The Vice-President shall be appointed by Special Resolution of the Governing Body from among the Fellows under Titles A, B and D and shall be eligible for re-appointment.
 The Vice-President shall be appointed or re-appointed for such period not exceeding four years on each occasion as may be specified by the Governing Body on the occasion of each appointment or re-appointment.
-He shall not be eligible for re-appointment within one calendar year of the termination of any period of his tenure as Vice-President.
-But if the expiry of his period of office occurs during a vacancy in the Presidency, the Governing Body may reappoint him for such further period not exceeding two years as the Governing Body may determine. - 2.
-The Vice-President may resign his Office by notice in writing to the President and shall vacate it on ceasing to be a Fellow under Title A, B or D. - 3.
-The duties of the Vice-President shall be such as are assigned to him by the Governing Body from time to time and shall include acting as the President's deputy. - 4.
-The Governing Body shall from time to time determine the stipend and allowances of the Vice-President. - 5.
-If the Vice-President is deputising for the President or if the Vice-President is ill or not in residence his duties as Vice-President shall be discharged by the senior of the Fellows under Titles A, B and D in residence.
+They shall not be eligible for re-appointment within one calendar year of the termination of any period of their tenure as Vice-President.
+But if the expiry of their period of office occurs during a vacancy in the Presidency, the Governing Body may reappoint them for such further period not exceeding two years as the Governing Body may determine. - 2.
+The Vice-President may resign their Office by notice in writing to the President and shall vacate it on ceasing to be a Fellow under Title A, B or D. - 3.
+The duties of the Vice-President shall be such as are assigned to them by the Governing Body from time to time and shall include acting as the President's deputy. - 4.
+The Governing Body shall from time to time determine the stipend and allowances of the Vice-President. - If the Vice-President is deputising for the President or if the Vice-President is ill or not in residence their duties as Vice-President shall be discharged by the Senior Fellow under Titles A, B and D.